microsoftgraph/microsoft-graph-docs-contrib/concepts/extensibility-overview.md

 ---
-title: "Add custom data to resources using extensions"
+title: "Add custom properties to resources using extensions"
 description: "Microsoft Graph provides a single API endpoint that gives you access to rich people-centric data and insights through resources such as user and message.
 You can also extend Microsoft Graph with your own application data using extensions."
 author: "dkershaw10"
 ms.localizationpriority: high
 ms.custom: graphiamtop20
 ---

-# Add custom data to resources using extensions
+# Add custom properties to resources using extensions

 Microsoft Graph provides a single API endpoint to access rich people-centric data and insights through resources such as [user](/graph/api/resources/user) and [message](/graph/api/resources/message).
 You can also extend Microsoft Graph with your own application data by adding custom properties to store data in Microsoft Graph resources without requiring an external data store.

-In this article, we'll discuss how Microsoft Graph supports adding data to its resources, the options available to add custom data and when to use them.
+In this article, we'll discuss how Microsoft Graph supports adding data to its resources, the options available to add custom properties and when to use them.

 > [!IMPORTANT]
 > Do not use extensions to store sensitive personally identifiable information, such as account credentials, government identification numbers, cardholder data, financial account data, healthcare information, or sensitive background information.

-## Why add custom data to Microsoft Graph?
+## Why add custom properties to Microsoft Graph?

 * As an ISV developer, you might decide to keep your app lightweight and store app-specific user profile data in Microsoft Graph by extending the **user** resource.
 * Alternatively, you might want to retain your app’s existing user profile store, and add an app-specific identifier to the **user** resource.
-* As an enterprise developer, the in-house applications that you build might rely on your organization's custom HR data.
-Integration within multiple applications can be simplified by storing this custom data in Microsoft Graph.
+* As an enterprise developer, the in-house applications that you build might rely on your organization's HR-specific data.
+Integration within multiple applications can be simplified by storing this data in custom properties in Microsoft Graph.

-## Custom data options in Microsoft Graph
+## Custom property options in Microsoft Graph

-Microsoft Graph offers four types of extensions for adding custom data.
+Microsoft Graph offers four types of extensions for adding custom properties.

 1. Extension attributes properties
 2. Directory (Azure AD) extensions